Privacy Policy

 Email: privacy@fluxer.app

-Hampus handles privacy and data protection matters for us, including data subject requests and questions about this policy.
+Hampus handles privacy and data protection questions, including data subject requests.

 2. What we collect, and what we do not